Our new neighbor just stopped by our house in Georgetown. He

 seal team...he was the leader...maybe 15 times from a ship offshore

-mapping routes for landing ships and identifying the location of
+mapping routes for landing boats and identifying the location of

 defenses.